 ✝Data on file: IMS data from 1987–May 2016, EpiPen4Schools®.

 EpiPen®, EpiPen Jr®, EpiPen 2-Pak®, EpiPen Jr 2-Pak®, My EpiPen®, My EpiPlan®, LIFE HAPPENS.
-Be Prepared.®, EpiPen4Schools®, Never-See-Needle® and My EpiPen Savings Card® are registered trademarks owned by the Mylan companies.
-The Mylan logo is a registered trademark of Mylan Inc. All other trademarks and service marks are the property of their respective owners.
+Be Prepared.®, EpiPen4Schools®, Never-See-Needle®, My EpiPen Savings Card®, and the Mylan logo are registered trademarks of Mylan Inc. All other trademarks and service marks are the property of their respective owners.
 This website is intended for residents of the United States who will have their prescription filled at a pharmacy in the United States.

 © 2016 Mylan Specialty L.P.
 All rights reserved.